vishipayyallore/speaker-series-2023/microsoft-reactor/20231129_OwnChatBot/README.md

 ## What are we doing today?

-> 1. 30,000 foot view of Azure OpenAI
->    - What is Azure OpenAI Service?
+> 1. What is Intelligence?
->    - Azure OpenAI Service quotas and limits
->    - Azure OpenAI Service models
-> 1. Create Azure OpenAI Service in Azure Portal
-> 1. How to deploy Azure OpenAI Model in Azure AI Studio?
+> 1. Few Terms AI, ML, Auto ML, DL, NLP, GAI
+> 1. ELIZA - The early Natural Language Processing (NLP) Chatbot
-> 1. 30,000 foot view of Azure AI Studio
+> 1. Azure Open AI, Transformer, and GPT
->    - What is Azure AI Studio?
->    - Trying couple of Built-in Completion Examples in Azure AI Studio
 > 1. Tokens Tokens Tokens and more Tokens
 > 1. Trying our own Completion Examples in Azure AI Studio
+> 1. Create a .env file and update the Environment Variables
-> 1. Trying our own Completion Examples using Postman
+> 1. Completion Request using C# .NET 8
+> 1. Our Own ChatGPT with .NET 8, Azure Open AI, HTML, CSS, and JS
+> 1. Our Own ChatGPT with Python Flask, Azure Open AI, HTML, CSS, and JS
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?

-### Please refer to the [**Source Code**](https://github.com/vishipayyallore/speaker-series-2023/tree/main/AzureOpenAI) of today's session for more details
+### Please refer to the [**Source Code**](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/learn-azure-openai/tree/main) of today's session for more details

 ---